16 Important Humanitarian Crises and Trends to Know in 2026

 The Humanitarian Coalition offers a slightly simpler, and more inclusive, definition for humanitarian emergency: “An event or series of events that represents a critical threat to the health, safety, security or wellbeing of a community or other large group of people, usually over a wide area.”
 This definition, unlike UNICEF’s, does not exclude crises that may not necessitate external intervention.

 What follows is a non-exhaustive list of some of the most critical humanitarian emergencies, appearing in alphabetical order by location.
+Each crisis is ongoing, so figures will likely have changed at the time of reading.
 Those working in or considering entering the field of humanitarian aid are advised to keep abreast of events like these, including the actions being taken to mitigate their effects.
 A list of resources to follow developing crises is included at the end of this section.

 Afghanistan

-In a population of 41.7 million, roughly two thirds of the inhabitants of Afghanistan (28.3 million) are in need of some form of aid.
-The Middle Eastern country has been engaged in regular conflict since 1978, but the most recent threats to the population’s wellbeing include the 2021 government takeover by the Taliban and a series of devastating earthquakes.
-Some argue that the harsh restrictions and punishments imposed by the fundamentalist Taliban regime qualify as a human rights violation, and that treating the current situation as a humanitarian crisis renders humanitarians working with the government culpable in perpetuating it.
+In a population of 43 million in 2025, roughly two thirds of the inhabitants of Afghanistan (about 29 million) are in need of some form of aid, a figure that has steadily risen in recent years.
+The Central Asian has been engaged in a state of near-constant conflict since 1978, but possibly the most pressing threats to the population’s wellbeing is the aftermath of the 2021 government takeover by the Taliban and a series of devastating earthquakes.
+Some argue that the harsh restrictions and punishments imposed by the fundamentalist Taliban regime qualify as a human rights violation; treating the current situation as a humanitarian crisis complicates the work of humanitarians operating under the Taliban regime, as some view their engagement with the government as perpetuating its policies.

 Along with other relief agencies, the Office of the United Nations High Commissioner for Refugees (UNHCR) has partnered with governments and other entities in the region to identify and implement long-term solutions for refugees.
 UNHCR assistance on the ground includes providing shelters and protection services, food, hygiene kits, psychological support, cash-based assistance and educational opportunities, especially for internally displaced women, children and members of the LGBTQIA+ community.